History

 In March of 2020, the Children’s Chorale performed for the NW ACDA Convention, in Spokane, WA, with performances along the way in Buffalo, Billings, and Bozeman.
 This was a very special trip, with many hours of group bonding on the bus!
 After our performance, the convention was closed down due to COVID.
 Sadly, because of the virus, our season ended upon our return.

 BUT……!
 After listening to our performance recordings from 2018, 2019, and 2020, the National Office of ACDA invited Casper Children’s Chorale to be one of 24 choruses (school, community, adult, student, etc.) to perform at National ACDA in Dallas, March 2021.
-We are crossing our fingers that the convention is still on!!

 Previous